 Plan B prevents pregnancy by delaying ovulation or preventing fertilization.
 Does it work after an egg is fertilized?
 Well, the jury is still out.

-Play it safe: It’s uber-important to take the pill ASAP after your boom-boom sesh.
-It can get to work before the egg is fertilized (just in case).
+Play it safe: It’s uber-important to take the pill ASAP after sex.
+That way, it can get to work before the egg is fertilized (just in case).

 Light bleeding is usually harmless.
 It should go away on its own in a day or two.
 But in rare cases, bleeding can be a sign of something serious.